Consumer goods in the Soviet Union

-The consumer industry and Soviet economic development
+Consumer industry and Soviet economic development

 Following the October Revolution of 1917, the economy of the Soviet Union, previously largely agrarian, was rapidly industrialized.
 From 1928 to 1991 the entire course of the economy was guided by a series of ambitious five-year plans (see Economic planning in the Soviet Union).
 The nation was among the world's three top manufacturers of a large number of basic and heavy industrial products, but it tended to lag behind in the output of light industrial production and consumer durables.
 One result of this was that consumer demand was only partially satisfied.

 Consumer goods in the early Stalin years (1930s)

 Introduction of consumer goods

 The 1930s saw major changes in the supply and distribution of consumer goods in the Soviet Union.
 The first five-year plan focused on the industrialization of the country and the production of industrial goods.
 After the successful industrialization drive in the first five-year plan, the government turned its focus to improving the lives of its citizens.
 The introduction of the second five-year plan in 1933 attempted to accomplish this by shifting the focus of production exclusively from industrial goods to include the production of some consumer goods.
 The Party Congress of February 1934 bolstered the calls for improvement of both quantity and quality in food products and other consumer goods.
 These changes led Stalin to declare in 1935 that "Life has become more joyous".

 To a Soviet consumer, a luxury item was any good with the exception of plain breads, cabbage, potatoes and vodka.
 By granting all citizens access to a larger variety of consumer goods, views of consumer goods shifted from representative of the elite, and therefore despised, to being desired by all citizens.
-This shift in opinion and perception fit into the main Marxist-Leninist goal of empowering the proletariat.
-The Soviet government looked to teach Soviet citizens about Marxist-Leninist ideology along with table manners and discerning taste in food and material goods.
+This shift in opinion and perception fit into the main Marxist–Leninist goal of empowering the proletariat.
+The Soviet government looked to teach Soviet citizens about Marxist–Leninist ideology along with table manners and discerning taste in food and material goods.
 Bolsheviks were expected to be cultured and mannered.
 Being able to discuss luxury goods with comrades was an important social skill.

 The government used consumer items as legitimate awards to honor comrades whose work contributed to the building of socialism.
 However, the culturalization of society legitimized the formerly despised bourgeois concerns about status and possession, and the practice of giving special goods to a subset of the population also created a new social hierarchy which received special privileges.